status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-updated.md

 *Occassionally you may need to either upgrade or downgrade to a specific version of Nimbus.*

-Nimbus can safely be downgraded to any version targeting the current hard fork of the chain, unless otherwise noted in the release notes between the version you're currently running and the version you're installing.
+Nimbus can safely be downgraded to any version targeting the current hard fork of the chain, unless otherwise noted among the release notes.

 === "Manual installation"